docker/docs/docker-for-mac/osxfs.md

 Reducing the latency requires shortening the data path from a Linux system call to macOS and back again.
 This requires tuning each component in the data path in turn -- some of which require significant engineering effort.
-Even if we achieve a huge latency reduction of 65μs/roundtrip, we will still "only" see a doubling of performance.
+Even if we achieve a huge latency reduction of 65μs/roundtrip, we still "only" see a doubling of performance.
 This is typical of performance engineering, which requires significant effort to analyze slowdowns and develop optimized components.
-We know a number of approaches that will probably reduce the roundtrip time but we haven't implemented all those improvements yet (more on this below in [What you can do](osxfs.md#what-you-can-do)).
+We know a number of approaches that may reduce the roundtrip time but we haven't implemented all those improvements yet (more on this below in [What you can do](osxfs.md#what-you-can-do)).